BookATest/marketing/README.md

 npm run watch
 ```

-As for the local server open a new terminal window run and run:
+As for the local server open a new terminal window and run:

 ```
 npm run hot